Lucamina007/spotify-advertisement-skipper/README.md

 Notes:
 - The app uses OS window titles to detect ads; this may not catch every ad case.
 - Running media-key emulation (`keyboard`) may require accessibility permissions.
-- Test the exe locally before distributing.

-If you want, I can also:
-- Add an installer (NSIS) to create Start Menu shortcuts.
-- Add a tray icon using `pystray` and `Pillow`.
-- Create a pre-built exe for you (I can generate instructions and a build script you can run locally).